Policy

 The measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
 The President, at his/her discretion, can modify the measures and indicators as needed.

-Specific measures for student interest may include data that describes how students matriculate through a career or transfer pathway, and the flexibility, accessibility, affordability and relevance of our programs and services.
-Potential indicators might include the number of students accessing counseling and advising services; percent of students with a plan of study; number of students completing online orientation; percent of students that have declared two or less majors; number of students accessing financial aid services; percent of students receiving financial support; average student loan debt ratio; percent of college services for students that can be accessed online; percent of students accessing online services; and, the number of students receiving accommodation services.
+Specific measures for student interest may include data that describes how students matriculate through a career or transfer pathway, and the flexibility, accessibility, affordability, and relevance of our programs and services.
+Potential indicators might include the number of students accessing counseling and advising services; percent of students with a plan of study; number of students completing online orientation; percent of students who have declared two or less majors; number of students accessing financial aid services; percent of students receiving financial support; average student loan debt ratio; percent of college services for students that can be accessed online; percent of students accessing online services; and the number of students receiving accommodation services.

 Specific measures for academic progress may include data that reflects course completion, credit accumulation rate, continuous enrollment, retention, and persistence.
 Potential indicators might identify the number of students who participate in academic support center (tutoring) services; and the course completion rate of students who are targeted by the College’s intervention (i.e. Retention Alert) services.

 Specific measures for academic success may include data that reflects student engagement in co-curricular and extracurricular activities.
-Potential indicators might identify the percent of students participating in co-curricular/extracurricular activities, percent of students completing co-curricular program benchmarks, and the percent of students participating in volunteer or service learning (co-curricular) activities.
+Potential indicators might identify the percent of students participating in co-curricular/extracurricular activities; percent of students completing co-curricular program benchmarks; and the percent of students participating in volunteer or service learning (co-curricular) activities.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.

-Date of Change Description of Change Governance Unit
+Date | Description of Change |

-03-07-22 Initial Adoption Board of Trustees
+03-07-22 | Initial Adoption |